Right-wing alternative media in the United States: Talk radio

 With the increased popularity and superior sound quality of FM radio, AM stations had long languished behind FM in both popularity and ratings, resulting in underutilization of the band.
 There had even been discussions in the 1970s and 1980s of abolishing the AM band.

 The combination of underutilized AM frequencies and the absence of content restrictions led a number of radio programmers and syndicators to produce and broadcast conservative talk shows.
 Notable examples are Rush Limbaugh, Hugh Hewitt, Michael Medved, Michael Savage, Sean Hannity and Glenn Beck.
 These talk shows draw large audiences and have arguably altered the political landscape.
 Talk radio became a key force in the 2000 and 2004 presidential elections.

 While some liberal talk radio also emerged, such as Pacifica Radio's Democracy Now! and the ersatz Air America Radio, most liberal voices have moved to the Internet, leaving broadcast radio still dominated by conservatives.

 Blogs

 In the early 2000s, blogs of all political persuasions became increasingly influential.
 Conservative blogs such as Power Line, Captains Quarters and blogger Michelle Malkin covered and promoted a number of stories, for instance the Swift Boat Veterans' criticism of the war record of presidential candidate John Kerry.
 Particularly notable was the uncovering of the "Memogate" scandal by Little Green Footballs and others.

-American blog Captains Quarters played a role in the 2004 Canadian election, outflanking a Canadian judicial gag order on media coverage of hearings related to a Canadian Liberal Party corruption scandal.
-The fallout from the scandal helped lead to a Conservative victory in the following election.
+American blog Captains Quarters played a role in the 2004 Canadian election, outflanking a Canadian judicial gag order on media coverage of hearings related to a Liberal Party of Canada corruption scandal.
+The fallout from the scandal helped lead to a Conservative Party victory in the following election.